Back to all posts

 It’s a common myth that any massage is a good massage, but the skill and training of your therapist make all the difference.
 Look for a Licensed Massage Therapist (LMT), which means they have met state requirements for education and hands-on training.
 An experienced therapist knows how to listen to your body, apply the right techniques safely, and create a truly therapeutic experience.
 At Nola Bliss, we are incredibly proud of our dedicated team of therapists, who have devoted their careers to the art of healing.
 A great therapist doesn’t just give a massage; they partner with you in your wellness journey.

-Prepare for Your First Session
+How to Prepare for Your First Massage

 Feeling a little nervous about your first massage?
 That’s completely normal, but there’s nothing to worry about.
 Your visit will begin with a brief chat about your health history and what you’d like to focus on.
 This is your time to mention any sore spots or areas to avoid.
 To prepare, it’s a good idea to be well-hydrated and avoid eating a heavy meal right before you arrive.
 Wear comfortable clothing that’s easy to change out of.
 Most importantly, come with an open mind and be ready to relax.
 You can learn more about what to expect during your visit to feel even more at ease.

-Decide How Often to Get a Massage
+How Often Should You Get a Massage?

 How often you should get a massage really depends on your personal goals and lifestyle.
 If you’re dealing with chronic pain or recovering from an injury, you might benefit from weekly sessions at first, gradually spacing them out as you feel better.
 For general wellness and stress management, once or twice a month can be a fantastic way to maintain your well-being.
 The effects of massage are cumulative, meaning the benefits build on each other over time.
 Talk with your therapist about your goals; they can help you create a personalized plan that fits your needs, schedule, and budget, ensuring you get lasting results.

-Get the Most Out of Every Session
+How to Get the Most from Every Massage

 A therapeutic massage is an investment in your well-being, and with a little preparation, you can make sure you get the full return.
 Your experience doesn’t just happen on the table; it begins before you arrive and continues long after you leave.
 By taking a few simple steps before, during, and after your appointment, you can deepen the benefits of your session and help the positive effects last longer.